CLA Budget Committee

 - This person may not serve more than four annual appointments over a six-year period.

 - He/she may not be an associate dean, chair, head or director of a school.

 - Except in unusual circumstances, this faculty member will be a member of a department/school from which no other Budget Committee members have been elected.

 Section 5: Ex-Officio Members

-Ex-officio members of the committee are nonvoting members, and include the manager of accounting, the information technology manager, the president of CLA's Student Council, a graduate student representative appointed by the associate dean for research, and the dean's chief of staff.
+Ex-officio members of the committee are nonvoting members, and include the manager of accounting, the information technology manager, the president of CLA's Student Council, a graduate student representative appointed by the associate dean for research, and the communications and marketing director.

 Members are expected to attend meetings, come prepared to the meetings, and actively participate in committee activities.
 Members representing multiple programs and/or departments should report committee decisions, etc. back to all departments/programs and regularly encourage faculty in their areas to contact them with questions and/or concerns.

 Article 3: Organization

 Section 1: Committee Operation

 - Chair: The dean or dean's designee will chair the budget committee.